devennn/devennn.github.io/_posts/2020-05-10-predicting-unknown-words-word2vec.md

 title: Find similar words for unknown word in Word2Vec
 ---

 Word2Vec is no doubt a powerful algorithm to compute word embeddings.
 The one layer network make it consume less compute power while producing excellent result compared to other embeddings algorithm.
-One of the downside of Word2Vec embeddings model is the inability to identify new words.
+One of its downside is the inability to identify new words.
 In this post, I tested a simple method to overcome this problem.

 The test dataset used is the COVID-19 Malaysian tweets.
 I also pretrained a Word2Vec model on Malaysian Tweets.
-One interesting observation on Twitter dataset is the variation of words caused by typo, prefix or someone just think it is better to add extra letter :satisfied:.
+One interesting observation on Twitter dataset is the variation of words caused by typo, prefix or someone just think it is better to add extra letter.
 ```
 psttt -> ['pssttt', 'pstt', 'psstttt', 'psssttt']

 entrances -> ['entrance', 'entranced', 'enterance', 'entrace']
 ```

 The word ```psttt``` is not a formal word.
-However, we definitely understand what it means.
+But, we definitely understand the meaning.
 So, we don't really care how the word is spelled.
 The second word, ```entrances``` exists in english dictionary.
 We may or may not care how it is spelled as long as we understand it.
-For human, most of the times, we're able to self-correct a word.
-For a computer, even one letter difference is enough to convice the words are not the same.
+For human, most of the times, we're able to understand mispelled words.
+For a computer, one missing letter is enough to convice the words are not the same.

 # Predict unknown words

 Since word embeddings are trained based on context words, we can use this idea to predict similar words as well.
 We understand that frequent words in the tranining corpus will have better embedding representation.
 In a social media corpus, this idea can be tricky since we don't know what is the most used words.
-In the example above, we don't know which of the word ```psttt``` exists frequently.
-But, that doesn't matter since we only want to find the similar words.
+In the example above, we don't know which of the variation of ```psttt``` is the most frequent.
+But, that doesn't matter since we only want to find similar words.
 So, any variation is okay as long as the word make sense for computer and human especially.

 With this understanding, the plan overview is:
-1. Generate simillar words from vocabulary - I am using difflib get_close_matches here.
+1. Generate simillar words from vocabulary.
+I am using difflib get_close_matches here.
 It will generate 7 close match string from the model vocabulary list.
 ```python
  results = difflib.get_close_matches(word, model_vocab, n=7)
 ```